astroandes/tololo-lya-fit/paper/referee.md

 For this reason we have completely restructure the discussion section to present this comparison.
 We have removed the consideration of the black hole hypothesis.

+My main concern with the final result (and the corresponding interpretation) of this paper is that the dynamical masses may have been overestimated somehow.
+Recently, Oyarzun et al. (2016) have pointed out to the existence of a correlation between Ly-alpha equivalent widths and stellar masses in the sense that lower stellar mass galaxies have higher Ly-alpha equivalent widths.
+Is it possible that this effect, if not corrected for, may be causing to measure higher velocity values from the Ly-alpha profile that also result into higher dynamical masses?

 Reply.
 The high velocity come from the high line-width.
 Not from its Equivalent Width (i.e. intensity to continuum ratio).
 The effects of